 What’s Wrong With Fast Fashion?

-To give you an idea of the scale of the problem, the fashion industry churns out a gargantuan 80 billion garments a year - that's over 10 for every person on earth.
-And 400% more than it produced 20 years ago.
+To give you an idea of the scale of the problem, the fashion industry churns out a gargantuan 80 billion garments a year.

+That's over 10 for every person on earth.
+And it's 400% more than it produced 20 years ago.

 According to clothes waste charity TRAID, the average garment is only worn 10 times before it is thrown away.